Equine Care & Management – Level 1

-Before paying you will be asked to tick that you have read the Terms & Conditions – and if paying for someone else ticking this means you agree to be sure they have read and agree to abide by all Procedures and the Terms & Conditions.
+Before paying tick that you have read the Terms & Conditions which are not that long – and if paying for someone else ticking this means you agree to be sure they have read and agree to abide by all Procedures and the Terms & Conditions.
 Printable copies are available via the Terms & Conditions page.

 Sharing (available for Level 1 only)